Frequently asked questions

 The full name is Volunteers in Medicine, Chattanooga, Inc. VIM is a medical clinic funded by community contributions.
 It provides respectful, high quality medical and health care services to low income, uninsured residents of Hamilton County, Tennessee.
 Providers are volunteer physicians and nurses.

 When is the Clinic Open and Where is it Located?

-VIM is open Monday – Thursday 9 AM – 4 PM.
-VIM is closed and unstaffed on Fridays, effective January 11, 2016
+VIM is open Monday – Wednesday 9 AM – 4 PM.
+VIM is closed and unstaffed on Thursdays and Fridays.

-The Dispensary is open and available for prescription pick up at these times only:
+The Dispensary is open and available for prescription pick up when the clinic is open.

 How can I Help?

 The services of VIM Chattanooga are not possible without community support.
 Many have already given to make VIM - Chattanooga a reality.
 We need your help to keep VIM operating and providing vital services to our friends and neighbors.
 You can help by volunteering your time and effort (medical and non medical) and by contributing financially.
 You can speak with Michelle Turner who coordinates the volunteer effort at 855-8220.
 You can send donations to Volunteers in Medicine, Chattanooga, Inc., P. O. Box 81057, Chattanooga, TN 37414.
 More details are given in the questions below.

 What Services Do You Provide?
 Who Provides the Services?

 VIM provides outpatient preventive and acute care, management of some chronic and long-term medical conditions, health maintenance, specialty referral, health education, and some prescription assistance.
 Services are provided primarily by licensed medical professionals who donate their time without charge to VIM patients.

 We do not provide routine HIV and STD screening, drug testing, obstetrics, paternity testing, travel medicine, fertility testing, substance abuse treatment, emergency or major trauma services.